Yuanbo2020/SoundSCaper/Readme.md

 - The results, which will be fed into the LLM, will be automatically saved into the corresponding directories: `SoundAQnet_event_probability`, `SoundAQnet_scene_ISOPl_ISOEv_PAQ8DAQs`

-- There are two similar SoundAQnet models in the `system/model` directory; please feel free to use them
+- There are four similar SoundAQnet models in the `system/model` directory; please feel free to use them
+	- SoundAQnet_ASC96_AEC94_PAQ1027.pth
+	- SoundAQnet_ASC96_AEC94_PAQ1039.pth
-	- SoundAQnet_PAQ1054.pth
+	- SoundAQnet_ASC96_AEC94_PAQ1041.pth
-	- SoundAQnet_PAQ1075.pth
+	- SoundAQnet_ASC96_AEC95_PAQ1052.pth

 3\) Inference with other models